truepool/website/src/content/kb/set-friendly-leaderboard-name.md

 2. Open the link returned in your browser
 3. Set the *friendly name* you wish to use and submit.

+### From the Chia UI:

+1. Under Plots -> 3 dot menu -> View pool login link
+2. Open the link returned in your browser
+3. Set the *friendly name* you wish to use and submit.

 Please keep the name clean and friendly or it may be removed.
 No foul language, insults, or similar!